 Depending on the size of the supplier you’re negotiating with, their sales catalogue could include hundreds or even thousands of items.
 That’s a lot to go through, and far too time-consuming to deal with on an individual basis.

 Instead, automate that process by uploading their catalogue in a dynamic profit analyzer and set it to monitor changes in their prices.
 When a price drops, that’s your window to purchase in bulk and send those items over to Amazon so you can sell them for an increased profit.

 If you’ve noticed your supplier has a small number of units remaining, it can be to your advantage to buy out the rest, especially if your supplier doesn’t deal with a lot of Amazon retailers (think: smaller or more niche suppliers).

-The main benefit is you get all the remaining products while your competitors have to wait for their next purchase to be fulfilled, leaving you as the sole seller for a little bit of time and giving you an opportunity to hike your prices until the market rebalances.
+The main benefit is you get all the remaining products while your competitors have to wait for their next purchase to be fulfilled, leaving you as the sole seller for a little bit of time and giving you the opportunity to win the Buy Box.
+This is when you have the ability to generate more sales and really boost your profits by hiking your prices until the market rebalances again.

 Another benefit is you can negotiate a discount by offering to purchase everything, as retailers like guaranteed sales.
 It’s not a sure bet that you’ll get a discount (like if it’s a popular product), but it doesn’t hurt to try.

 6. Capitalize on Out-of-Stock Items

 As a buyer, it can be incredibly frustrating to come across out-of-stock items in a product search.
 But as an Amazon seller, it can be incredibly advantageous.

 If you see unavailable items with a good sales rank AND can be the first one to ship that item to an Amazon fulfilment centre, guess who buyers will be flocking to?
 That’s right, you!
 They don’t care who makes that product available, they just want it without having to wait for it to be restocked.